kamyu1537/WFDedicatedServer/README.md

 ﻿# WEBFISHING Dedicated Server

 A simple dedicated server for hosting games of WebFishing.
+supported version: 1.12

 ## How to Run the Server